epfl-ada/ada-2024-project-supercoolteamname2024/docs/index.markdown

 ---
 layout: default
-title: "Admin Me, Baby, One More Time!"
+title: "Admin, Baby, One More Time!"
 ---